simone-viozzi/my-server/README.md

 ## Apprise

-To get notification from the servers i did set up [apprise](https://github.com/caronc/apprise-api) and a telegram bot.
+To get notification from the servers I did set up [apprise](https://github.com/caronc/apprise-api) and a telegram bot.

 In the apprise configuration interface you can set up some topics: